AlexsLemonade/scpca-nf/external-data-instructions.md

 For more information on understanding the difference between library and sample IDs, see the [FAQ on library and sample IDs in the ScPCA portal documentation](https://scpca.readthedocs.io/en/latest/faq.html#what-is-the-difference-between-samples-and-libraries).

-The ids that should be used for `scpca_run_id`, `scpca_library_id`, and `scpca_sample_id` will be provided to each user based on the number and types of samples that are being processed as to avoid overlap with existing sample identifiers.
 Before using the workflow with data that you might plan to submit to ScPCA, please be sure to obtain a list of sample identifiers to use for your samples from the Data Lab.
+We will provide IDs that can be used for `scpca_run_id`, `scpca_library_id`, and `scpca_sample_id` based on the number and types of samples that are being processed to avoid overlap with existing sample identifiers.

 To run the workflow, you will need to create a tab separated file with the following required columns: